The Nest

 This is one of the more difficult questions to answer.
 It depends on the property and any agreements you may have about the marriage.
 If youdivorce in nyc bought two homes for residential use, you might each end up with a home.

-Who Gets real estate Inherited Property During A Divorce?
+Who Gets Real Estate Inherited Property During A Divorce?

 That’s a great question, and NYC is pretty good about this.
 Property inherited as a result of the death of a loved one is considered separate property.
 For example, if your wife’s mother died and left her the home in the will, the house is outside the divorce proceedings.

-How Do You Split real estate Rental Properties In A Divorce In NYC?
+How Do You Split Real Estate Rental Properties In A Divorce In NYC?

 Most of the time, New York’s real estate laws are easy to follow during a divorce.
 However, things get tricky if you and your spouse jointly own a rental property or adivorce rules in nyc business involving apartment rentals.
 NYC laws suggest that you both retain control of the property until the court decides which assets are yours.